Keyondunker/Vector-Nest-Provider/README.md

-# Creating a new Product Category
+# Create a new Product Category

 Forest Protocols consists of a multitude of Product Categories that are incentivized to accelerate digital innovation and prove their worth to the users by building in-demand services.
 Every digital service can become a Product Category within Forest Protocols.
 The diversity of Product Categories together with Protocol's inherent interoperability is what adds up to its strength.